Big league ballparks broil as heat wave grips much of majors | New Country 923

 At Wrigley Field, misters in the back of the bleachers tried to cool the crowd.
 At Yankee Stadium, only one player took batting practice on the field.
 In Cleveland, rules were relaxed on what fans could bring into the park.

-Even for a sport that promotes high heat, Saturday was a scorcher across the major leagues.
+Even for a sport that promotes high heat, Saturday was a scorcher across the majors.
 The National Weather Service said it was part of “a dangerous heat wave” gripping much of the country.

 From the Northeast through the Midwest, no player, manager or umpire was spared as temperatures soared near triple digits in big league broilers.